udaan-iitt/editions/2025_Winter/growing-over-you-campus-appreciation.md

   year - who's seen it grow from its transitory phase to an expanding and a sprawling campus. "
 thumbnail: images/whatsapp-image-2025-01-05-at-22.44.55.jpeg
-authors: "Akhil Krishnan, Aadhya Agrawal, Dharmesh "
+authors: Akhil Krishnan, Aadhya Agrawal, Dharmesh S
 starred: true
 abio: ""
 ---